- Plesk for Linux

 On other mail agents different warning may be shown, for example:

 CONFIG_TEXT: Mail can't verify the identity of the server "example.com".
 The certificate for this server is invalid.
 You might be connecting to a server that is pretending to be "example.com" which could put your confidential information at risk.

 CONFIG_TEXT: Error communicating with the IMAP server: Certificate failure for mail.example.com: unable to get local issuer certificate

-- Thunderbird can show:
+- Thunderbird may also show: